Roy-Tapas/poa-blockchain/README.md

 * Type `ETH` in the Currency box.

-* In the Chain ID box, type the chain id you generated during genesis creation.
+* In the Chain ID box, type the chain id you generated during genesis creation - 346 in this case.

 * In the URL box type: `http://127.0.0.1:8545`.
 This points to the default RPC port on your local machine.

 * Finally, click `Save & Use Custom Node`.

-### After connecting to the custom network in MyCrypto, it can be tested by sending money between accounts.
+### After connecting to the custom network in MyCrypto, it can be tested by sending ETHER between accounts.

 * Select the `View & Send` option from the left menu pane, then click `Keystore file`.